Pullusb/storytools-docs/docs/tutorial/tool-presets.md

 Here you can disable or modify the default tool presets

-> /!\ for now, after changing the presets shortcurts, a blender restart is necessary to take effect on the associated preset bar button !

-The panel list all keymaps using the operator `storytools.set_draw_tool`.

-You can add other shortcut in keymaps, under `Grease Pencil` > `Grease Pencil Stroke paint mode` and use the above operator ID.
+The panel list all keymaps using the operator ID `storytools.set_draw_tool`, those are registered in keymaps under `Grease Pencil` > `Grease Pencil Stroke paint mode`.

-Then customize the behavior, use existing preset as examples to customize behavior.
+You can add other shortcut directly from the preference.
+Use existing presets as examples to customize the behavior.

-> Note: In the future it will be possible to add shortcuts , reorder preset bar items and refesh from addon preferences